Mon – Sun: 24/7 Electrical

 Checking Electrical Switchboard Issues

-Once the power is off, simply flip the tripped breaker back to the "on" position.
+Once the power is off, simply flip the tripped breaker back to the “on” position.
 If the breaker trips again immediately, it’s a sign that there may be an overload on the circuit.
 This could be caused by too many appliances running simultaneously or a faulty device drawing too much power.
-In this case, it’s best to consult a licensed electrician to safely diagnose and resolve the issue.
+In this case, it’s best to consult a licensed electrician to diagnose and resolve the issue safely.

 Fixing Faulty Switches